Aa1024xx/Aa1024xx.github.io/_posts/2020-4-6-Reading-Notes.md

 Although people often site <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; On the Internet, the competition is always just one click away, so if you frustrate users they will head somewhere else. <br/>
-actually, people sometimes stick to their initial choice.
+Actually, people sometimes stick to their initial choice.
 If the website or the app is unique in market or if users' sunk cost is big enough, this circumstance will appear.
 It can explain why many apps encourage premium account.

 ##### Reading Summary #####